William Berger (actor)

-William Berger, also known as Bill Berger and Wilhelm Berger, born Wilhelm Thomas Berger (June 20, 1928 – October 2, 1993) was an Austrian American actor, mostly associated with Euro and spaghetti Westerns, as well as travel documentaries.
+William Berger, also known as Bill Berger and Wilhelm Berger, born Wilhelm Thomas Berger (June 20, 1928 – October 2, 1993) was an American actor, mostly associated with Euro and spaghetti Westerns.

 Biography

 Career

 A former roommate of Keith Richards, his earliest work was in Broadway theatre, but while visiting Italy, he was cast in his first Western, Break Up, in 1965.
-A series of Westerns followed, including Faccia a faccia (1967), Today We Kill, Tomorrow We Die!
+A series of Westerns followed, including Face to Face (1967), Today We Kill, Tomorrow We Die!
 (1968), If You Meet Sartana Pray for Your Death (1968), Sabata (1969), and Keoma (1975).
 He also starred in the horror films Five Dolls for an August Moon, My Dear Killer, Monster Shark, and The Murder Clinic.